Project Dependencies#

 External tools#

-uv, the Python package manager.
+uv: The Python package and project manager.
 This is explained in Helper Tools.